-7 Genius Decluttering Apps to Simplify Your Life
+7 Genius Organization Apps to Simplify Your Life

 For the hyper-organized, this is your dream app.
 Sortly lets you create a visual inventory by taking photos of your items or scanning QR codes.
 After you input your items, you can sort them into category folders by location (like in the jewelry box or in the garage closet).
 You can also tag certain items for easy search and include purchase and warranty dates for even more detail.
 And if you’re moving in the near future, you can use this app to keep track of inventory in boxes.

 Make selling DVDs, CDs, video games, and more the work of minutes—not a whole afternoon—with Decluttr’s barcode scanner, which makes short work of figuring out how much you can sell your items for.
 All shipping is free, so you can get those space hogs out ASAP, and any earnings can help fund some space-friendly digital downloads.

 To buy: Free, decluttr.com.
 For iOS and Android devices.

 Motivate yourself (and your family members) to clean more often with this smart app.
 You can create cleaning tasks and to-do lists by frequency and the app will tell you when a chore is due or overdue, and when something was last cleaned.
 Family members can track the chores they’ve done and gain bragging rights, and also see who’s been slacking.
 Even if cleaning isn’t your favorite task, you’ll get a little sense of satisfaction by tapping on the “Just did it” button after you’ve completed a task.